Kongsberg-Commercial/kd-app-inspection-arov/microPAP/Deployment_Guide.md

 ## Deployment Guide
 This repository contains scripts and instructions to deploy the end-to-end data flow between the MQTT broker, HiPOS and the ROV in order to position the ROV regarding the USV (RAN).

+##  Required scritps
+# Launch files:
+launch_all.bat
+lunc_topside

 ## Software Requirements
 -HIPOS software downloaded with correctly setup on the computer onboard the boat.
--Active license for the adapter between the ethernet cabel and the computer.
+-Active license for the adapter between the ethernet cabel and the computer (tailscle IP adress: 100.65.237.59 with name kpc22033722-rov-computer).
 -QGroundControl Software downloaded and set up correctly.

 ## Setup & Run